-Here’s an inside look at the timeline of events on a typical Chicago real estate closing day.
+Here’s an inside look at the timeline of events on a typical Chicago, Illinois real estate closing day.

 How long Does The Closing day Take?